Jewel case CD/digital.

 OR BUY DIGITAL FILE (VIA BANDCAMP).

 An 18-minute single-track homage to a snowy field near Hebden Bridge by composer and former music writer Alain Chamois.
 A version of the piece was first released in an edition of three CDs in 2003.
 This newly recorded track includes sound recordings from the field itself and from Heptonstall graveyard, along with a swirling snowstorm of ambient drones and chopped and screwed 80s pop loops, creating a kind of Vaporwave audio tour that meanders into places not dissimilar to Tim Hecker and Ben Frost’s more numbed arctic realms.
 The spoken word monologue, which touches on Leon Trotsky, Ted Hughes, Sylvia Plath, Ian Curtis, comic Russ Abbot, fellow Owd Scrat artist Paul Rooney’s 1990s band Rooney, and above all the landscape of West Yorkshire, is structured around the moment in 1979 when photographer Charlie Meecham takes a photograph of the snowy field in question.
 The photograph was later chosen by Joy Division and Peter Saville to adorn the cover of the 12″ single Atmosphere.
 This counts as Owd Scrat’s Christmas single, out in July (of course).
-With thanks to Steve Fortune.
+Thanks to Daniel Meadows, Charlie Meecham, Paul Rooney and Steve Fortune.

 A session version of the piece was specially recorded for Pete Jackson’s show on Dandelion Radio and broadcast in the snowy February of 2018.
 Listen to it here.